November 21, 2024

 CBDCs are issued by central banks and leverage existing financial infrastructure.
 This means that CBDCs can be seamlessly integrated with existing banking and payment systems, making them easier to fit into the current financial framework.
 Bitcoin, on the other hand, is based on blockchain technology and requires a separate infrastructure, including miners, wallets, and trading platforms.
 While Bitcoin’s technology has matured, it still requires additional effort and investment to work with and utilize.
 It remains a separate ecosystem.

-Value and Stability
+Value and

-CBDCs are typically designed to represent the value of traditional fiat currencies, such as the euro or the dollar.
+CBDCs are typically designed to represent the value of traditional fiat currencies, such as the or the dollar.
 These digital currencies are backed by the reliability and stability of the issuing central banks.
 Bitcoin, on the other hand, is a decentralized cryptocurrency with no direct connection to traditional currencies.
 The value of Bitcoin is determined by supply and demand in the open market, making it much more volatile.
-This volatility can present both opportunities and risks for investors.
+This volatility can present both opportunities and for investors.

 Accessibility and Adoption